johann-solo/oliveandmango.github.io/site/content/blog/2018-11-12-cranberry-orange-cheesecake.md

 21. Leave cranberries in place if you like them whole.
 My husband doesn’t like stewed fruit or the cranberry seeds at all so I cook down the cranberries for a few minutes longer until they have not only popped but have started to breakdown a little.
 22. Once the cranberries are done remove them from the heat and pass them through a sieve.
 23. Use a wooden spoon to push as much through the sieve pressing the liquid into a bowl.
 Make sure to scrape the bottom of the sieve as well to collect all the liquid/glaze
-24. Then pour the glaze and spread over cheesecake or reserve it to drizzling on each piece before serving.
+24. Then pour the glaze and spread over cheesecake or reserve it for drizzling on each piece before serving.

 ## For the candied/sugared cranberries